-- can be accessed asynchonously in programs, which means that there is no need to link respective input/output parameters across programs and subprograms.
+- can be accessed asynchronously in programs, which means that there is no need to link respective input/output parameters across programs and subprograms.
 Data can be written to the Datastore at a certain point in the program and can be read from the Datastore from an other point in the program.

-Each Datastore entry consists of four fields:
+Each Datastore entry consists of the following fields:

 - value: The value for the respective entry.

 - type: The associated type of the value (see below).

 - display_title: An alternative string to display the entry.
 If the display title is not set, the id of the entry will be used instead for displaying.

 - operator_readonly: A flag, which determines whether the entry can be modified at the KPI Panel in the Operator Cockpit.

 The following basic datatypes can be used on the Datastore:

 - int for integer data